Posted on 21.9.17

 The contribution made by the family business sector in the UK is significant and deserves to be recognised.
 National Family Business Day 2017 is a nationwide campaign to put the family business sector on the map, organised by FBU, the award-winning magazine and resource centre for the global family business community that was founded by Paul Andrews.

-Here at Gorvins Solicitors we have a dedicated Family Business Team that is proud to support family firms of all shapes and sizes up and down the United Kingdom.
+Here at Gorvins Solicitors, we have a dedicated Family Business Team that is proud to support family firms of all shapes and sizes up to and down the United Kingdom.
 Out strength in depth, derived from years of experience advising family firms, means we understand the specific issues associated with family ownership and the relationship dynamics that make family firms special, and of course, can create unique tensions that are not found in their non-family counterparts.

 Family businesses that recognise these challenges, develop good governance procedures and focus on the sustainability of the business for the long term, innovating as necessary to keep the business relevant, have the greatest chances of remaining for generations to come.
 Furthermore, these businesses embrace the ‘familiness’ of the business and can actually use it to create a competitive advantage for the business too.